Donacien: Everyone Seems to Be Gelling Well

 “The gaffer here seems like he’s got the same work ethic and he wants to get the best of his group of players.”

-Donacien is currently on loan at Town with his £750,000 move from Stanley becoming a permanent deal once he has received his discretionary leave to remain from the Home Office.
+Donacien is currently on loan at Town with his £750,000 move from Stanley becoming a permanent deal once he has received his permanent leave to remain from the Home Office.

 Speaking on Saturday’s Life’s a Pitch on BBC Radio Suffolk, club secretary Stuart Hayton outlined the current position.